Kwame Nkrumah: Convention People's Party

 Nkrumah's assistant, Komla Agbeli Gbedemah, ran the CPP in his absence; the imprisoned leader was able to influence events through smuggled notes written on toilet paper.
 The British prepared for an election for the Gold Coast under their new constitution, and Nkrumah insisted that the CPP contest all seats.
 The situation had become calmer once Nkrumah was arrested, and the CPP and the British worked together to prepare electoral rolls.
 Nkrumah stood, from prison, for a directly elected Accra seat.
 Gbedemah worked to set up a nationwide campaign organization, using vans with loudspeakers to blare the party's message.
 The UGCC failed to set up a nationwide structure, and proved unable to take advantage of the fact that many of its opponents were in prison.

 In the February 1951 legislative election, the first general election to be held under universal franchise in colonial Africa, the CPP was elected in a landslide.
 The CPP secured 34 of the 38 seats contested on a party basis, with Nkrumah elected for his Accra constituency.
 The UGCC won three seats, and one was taken by an independent.
 Arden-Clarke saw that the only alternative to Nkrumah's freedom was the end of the constitutional experiment.
 Nkrumah was released from prison on 12 February, receiving a rapturous reception from his followers.
 The following day, Arden-Clarke sent for him and asked him to form a government.

 Nkrumah had stolen Arden-Clarke's secretary Erica Powell after she was dismissed and sent home for getting too close to Nkrumah.
 Powell returned to Ghana in January 1955 to be Nkrumah's private secretary, a position she held for ten years.
-Powell was very close to him and during their time together time Powell largely wrote Nkrumah's (auto)biography, although this was not admitted until much later.
+Powell was very close to him and during their time together she largely wrote Nkrumah's (auto)biography, although this was not admitted until much later.